jonlld/user-api/README.md

 - Then click on the 'Authorize' button at the top-right of the UI.
 - Type 'BEARER ' and paste your token to authorize usage of the `/users` API.
 - To log out, click on the 'Authorize' button once more to see the 'logout' option.

+## Summary

+This API provides a foundation for managing user data and authentication in your applications.
+Feel free to customize and extend it according to your project requirements.

+If you have any questions, issues, or suggestions, please don't hesitate to reach out.

+Happy coding!